Namne2k3/DOAN_AI_DSS/readme.md

+## The program supports recommending days with good weather

 ## Program Description

 The program assists users in selecting a suitable day for travel or work based on weather conditions.
 It utilizes weather information and suggests the most appropriate days for the user.